Dietrich Bonhoeffer

-Dietrich Bonhoeffer ([ˈdiːtʁɪç ˈbɔnhøːfɐ]; 4 February 1906 – 9 April 1945) was a German Lutheran pastor, theologian and anti-Nazi dissident who was a key founding member of the Confessing Church.
+Dietrich Bonhoeffer ([ˈdiːtʁɪç ˈbɔnhøːfɐ]; 4 February 1906 – 9 April 1945) was a German Lutheran pastor, neo-orthodox theologian and anti-Nazi dissident who was a key founding member of the Confessing Church.
 His writings on Christianity's role in the secular world have become widely influential; his 1937 book The Cost of Discipleship is described as a modern classic.
-Apart from his theological writings, Bonhoeffer was known for his staunch resistance to the Nazi dictatorship, including vocal opposition to Adolf Hitler's euthanasia program and genocidal persecution of the Jews.
-He was arrested in April 1943 by the Gestapo and imprisoned at Tegel prison for one-and-a-half years.
+Apart from his theological writings, Bonhoeffer was known for his staunch resistance to the Nazi dictatorship, including vocal opposition to Nazi euthanasia program and genocidal persecution of Jews.
+He was arrested in April 1943 by the Gestapo and imprisoned at Tegel Prison for a year and a half.
 Later, he was transferred to Flossenbürg concentration camp.

 Bonhoeffer was accused of being associated with the 20 July plot to assassinate Hitler and was tried along with other accused plotters, including former members of the Abwehr (the German Military Intelligence Office).
 He was hanged on 9 April 1945 during the collapse of the Nazi regime.

+Childhood and family

+Bonhoeffer was born on 4 February 1906 in Breslau, Germany (now Poland), into a large family.
+Dietrich and his twin sister, Sabine Bonhoeffer Leibholz, were the sixth and seventh children out of eight.
+His father was psychiatrist and neurologist Karl Bonhoeffer, noted for his criticism of Sigmund Freud; his mother, Paula Bonhoeffer, was a teacher and the granddaughter of Protestant theologian Karl von Hase and painter Stanislaus von Kalckreuth.
+Bonhoeffer's family dynamic and his parents' values enabled him to receive a high level of education and encouraged his curiosity, which impacted his ability to lead others around him, specifically in the church setting.
+He learned how to play the piano at age eight and composed songs performed at the Philharmonic at age eleven.
+Walter Bonhoeffer, second born of the Bonhoeffer family, was killed in action during World War I, when Bonhoeffer was twelve years old.

+At age fourteen, Bonhoeffer decided to pursue his education in theology despite the criticism of his older brothers Klaus, a lawyer, and Karl-Friedrich, a scientist.
+He took Hebrew as an elective in school and attended many evangelical meetings, moved by the manifold suffering inflicted by war.
+Bonhoeffer began his studies at Tübingen and eventually moved to the University of Berlin, where he defended his dissertation, Sanctorum Communio.
+At age twenty-one, on 17 December 1927, he went on to complete his Doctor of Theology degree from Humboldt University of Berlin, graduating summa cum laude.